NovatecConsulting/ca-apm-grafana-datasource/README.md

 Licensed under the [MIT](LICENSE.md) License.

 ## Issues, Feedback and Support
-If you experience any issues, have some feedback, or are interested in support, contact us here on GitHub or via email at apm@novatec-gmbh.de.
+If you experience any issues, have some feedback, or are interested in support, contact us here on GitHub or via email at digital-experience@novatec-gmbh.de.